danarmstrong-io/scrabbble/README.md

 	a.
 Models

 		1. User-defined methods

 	b.
 Controllers

 		1. Refactor
 		2. AJAX request actions

 	c.
 Views

 		1. Modify (0..14) to be constants on show view

 	d.
 Other

 		1. Update REST routes

 2. JS

 	a.
 Game Logic

 		1. Determine if placed word is valid
 		2. Locate all other words associated with placed word
 		3. Send all words to Serve using AJAX

+// on submit of a board
+//   verify that the current tiles are either all on the same row or column
+//   verify that the current tiles touch at least one previously placed tile
+//   verify that the current tiles spell a word(s) that exists in the dictionary
+// if verifications pass
+//   calculate score of the word(s) formed by the tiles
+//   apply score to current player's total score
+//   add/remove appropriate css classes,ids,attrs
+//   transfer board to next turn

 3. Testing

 	a.
 Models

 		a. user-defined models

 	b.
 Controllers

 		a. confirm actions have 200 messages

 	c.
 Views

 		a. capaybara tests

 	d.
 JS

 		a.
 Jasmine testing?

 4. AJAX

 	a.
 Check Words